Leslie Elaine Perez

-Leslie Elaine Perez (January 3, 1938 - July 28, 2005), born Leslie Douglas Ashley, was a convicted murderer who killed Fred Tones, a Houston-based real estate broker, alongside Carolyn Lima.
+Leslie Elaine Perez (January 3, 1938 – July 28, 2005), born Leslie Douglas Ashley, was an American political activist and prostitute who was convicted for the murder of Fred Tones, a Houston-based real estate broker, with Carolyn Lima.
 Lima and Perez were both working as prostitutes at the time of the murder.
 Following a 1963 mass meeting in Houston headlined by William Branham to appeal for clemency, Perez's sentence was stayed and she was declared legally insane by a federal judge after she told authorities she was the return of Elijah the Prophet.

 Perez was a transgender woman.
-Beginning in the 1970s, she became a leader in the gay community of Houston and involved in Democratic politics in the United States, being elected to local office in Texas and launching a failed bid for Congress in 1991.
+Beginning in the 1970s, she became a leader in the gay community of Houston and involved in Democratic politics in the United States, being elected secretary of a local LGBTQ+ organization and running for Democratic Party leadership twice.